ashd90/dotfiles/README.md

 ## Usage

-After installing, open a new terminal to start using your personalized environment.
+After installing, open a new terminal to start using your personalized environment. 💻

-- Modify any config as needed and re-source or restart the application.
+- Modify any config as needed and re-source or restart the application 🔄
-- Use Git to track changes and sync across devices.
+- Use Git to track changes and sync across devices 🗃️

 ## Customization

 Feel free to fork and adapt these dotfiles.
 If you want to use them as your own:

-1. Fork the repo.
+1. 🍴 Fork the repo.
-2. Adjust configs to match your preferences.
+2. ⚙️ Adjust configs to match your preferences.
-3. Optionally add your own install or bootstrap scripts.
+3. 🚀 Optionally add your own install or bootstrap scripts.

 ## Contributing

-Pull requests are welcome!
+🤝 Pull requests are welcome!
 If you find improvements or new configurations, feel free to open an issue or PR.

 ---